mdestafadilah/whatsapp-api-unofficial/readme.md

 It's not original my code, actually! i just copy paste from Github, you can check my refference where i put a code i pasted here!

+and ... it's very dead simple i'm using it!

 # Link Refference

 1. https://youtu.be/RUxs_mJPLSU